Jonathan2251/lbd/source/elf.rst

     ELF file format overview

-As :num:`Figure #elf-f1`, the “Section header table” include sections .text, .rodata, ..., .data which are sections layout for code, read only data, ..., and read/write data.
+As :numref:`elf-f1`, the “Section header table” include sections .text, .rodata, ..., .data which are sections layout for code, read only data, ..., and read/write data.
 “Program header table” include segments for run time code and data.